lixfz/sovon-cms/README.md

-# This is a simple content management system for sovon.net website.
+# This is a simple content management system for sovon.net web site.